aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 It also is a way to track changes if new requirements are added the project.

-Why don't we execute it?!
+Why don't we execute our implementation?!

 In our makefile there are targets for each supported runtime.
 Feel free to play around with other values!